-Terms used herein shall be deemed to be defined as such for the purposes of the terms and conditions (the "Conditions") contained in the Trust Deed dated [issue date of original Instruments] a copy of which is set forth in the Prospectus dated [original date] and incorporated by reference into the Prospectus dated [date of current prospectus] and which are attached hereto.
-This document constitutes the Pricing Supplement of the PD Exempt Instruments described herein.
-Full information on the Issuer and the offer of the Instruments is only available on the basis of the combination of the Prospectus dated [current date] [and the supplementary listing particulars dated [●] and [●]] and this Pricing Supplement.
-[The Prospectus [and the supplementary listing particulars] [is/are] available for viewing during normal business hours at the registered offices of the Issuer at c/o Maples Corporate Services Limited, P.O.
-309, Ugland House, Grand Cayman, KY1-1104, Cayman Islands and copies may be obtained from the registered offices of the Fiscal Agent at One Canada Square, London E14 5AL, United Kingdom.
+[Terms used herein shall be deemed to be defined as such for the purposes of the terms and conditions (the "Conditions") contained in the trust deed dated [date of original trust deed], a copy of which is set forth in the prospectus dated [date of original prospectus] [and the supplement(s) thereto dated [ $\bullet$ ]] which are incorporated by reference into the prospectus dated 2 November 2017 [and the supplementary listing particulars dated [ $\bullet$ ]], which [together] constitute[s] listing particulars (the "Listing Particulars"), and which are attached hereto.
+This document constitutes the Pricing Supplement of the PD Exempt Instruments described herein and must be read in conjunction with the Listing Particulars, save in respect of the Conditions, which are extracted from the Listing Particulars dated [date of original prospectus] [and the supplement(s) thereto dated [ $\bullet$ ]].
+Full information on the Issuer and the offer of the PD Exempt Instruments is only available on the basis of the combination of this Pricing Supplement and the Listing Particulars.
+The Listing Particulars [and the supplement(s) thereto] [is] [are] available for viewing during normal business hours at the registered offices of the Issuer at c/o Maples Corporate Services Limited, P.O.
+Box 309, Ugland House, Grand Cayman, KY1-1104, Cayman Islands, and copies may be obtained from the registered offices of the Fiscal Agent at One Canada Square, London E14 5AL, United Kingdom.]